HaArLiNsH/TRR_Guide/README.md

 - [NormalMap-Online](http://cpetry.github.io/NormalMap-Online/)
 Online tool for generating Normal, Displacement, Ambient Occlusion and Specular maps

-for windows :
 - [KSP to DDS texture converter](http://forum.kerbalspaceprogram.com/index.php?/topic/88972-win-ksp-to-dds-texture-converter/ )
-A great and simple tool to convert your .png to .dds Use dxt1 for normal textures without alpha and dxt5 for NRM.
+A great and simple tool to convert your .png to .dds Use dxt1 for normal textures without alpha and dxt5 for NRM.(windows only)

 And of course :
 [Mod Development Links Compilation](http://forum.kerbalspaceprogram.com/index.php?/topic/85372-mod-development-links-compilation-some-links-do-not-work-formatting-broken/)